Trans-Nzoia County: Religion and culture

+Religion

 Majority of people living in Trans Nzoia County are Christians.
 Prominent churches in the county include Anglican (ACK), Roman Catholic, Friends (Quakers), Seven-Day Adventist (SDA), and Presbyterians.
-There are numerous evangelical churches among them the Deliverance, African Inland Church (AIC), Africa Gospel Church (AGC),the Redeemed Church, PEFA, Christian Church International (CCI), Full Gospel and Kenya Assemblies of God (KAG).
+There are numerous evangelical churches among them the Deliverance, African Inland Church (AIC), Africa Gospel Church (AGC), the Redeemed Church, PEFA, Christian Church International (CCI), Full Gospel and Kenya Assemblies of God (KAG).
 Other faiths such as Islam and Hinduism are also professed especially in major towns.

 Jainism is also practiced by Oshwals in Kitale which is a religion that prescribes a path of non-violence towards all living beings while emphasising spiritual independence and equality.

 The indigenous Sabaot tribe or the 'Elgon Maasai' live near Mount Elgon and are a Kalenjin sub tribe.
 They value their culture and guard it with pride.
 They are traditionally pastoralists.
-They used to believe that their god lived in elevated places where they couldn't reach such as on top of Mount Elgon or up in the sky.
+They used to believe that their god lived in elevated places where they could not reach such as on top of Mount Elgon or up in the sky.
 However, due to influence of Christianity, education and intermarriage, most of these traditions have been replaced by modern culture, a reason why the one time pastoralists are now big farmers in the region.